laristra/portage/doc/example.md

 interpolate steps as described in [Concepts](@ref concepts).

 This simple example covers an atypical case where we do not have a source mesh nor any field data on it.
-Therefore, we added a statevector initialized from our own data vector called inputData.
+Therefore, we added a state vector initialized from our own data vector called inputData.
 Normally, however, the source mesh would already have such a field on it and we would just have to add empty data to the target mesh to make sure we can remap into it.

 In the next example, we demonstrate a more typical situation of reading source and target meshes from files `source.exo` and `target.exo` using Jali.
-Instead of using driver, we nstantiate Search, Intersect and Interpolate classes directly:
+Instead of using the driver, we instantiate Search, Intersect and Interpolate classes directly:

 ~~~c++
 std::shared_ptr<Jali::Mesh> sourceMesh;